ustbsheila/MedExpenseExplorer/README.md

 Navigate to http://127.0.0.1:5000/ in the web browser and click `Import Data` button to start import the most recent year's general payment data from Open Payments API.

-> **_NOTE:_** Do not fresh the page during importing.
+> **_NOTE:_** Do not repeatedly click the button quickly.
 It may take hours to finish data import.
 The import can be resumed from previous location if the application restarts.

 ### 2. Search Tool: